-Under Mr. Della Penna's employment agreement, in the event his employment is terminated by the Company for any reason other than "cause" or if Mr. Della Penna resigns for "good reason" during a Change in Control Period, as determined in the employment agreement, Mr. Della Penna will receive the following: (i) a lump sum payment of twelve months of his then base salary; (ii) continued participation in group benefits plans, commencing on the termination date through to the earlier of (a) the last day of the ninth calendar month following the date of termination and (b) the date Mr. Della Penna becomes eligible for similar coverage under another employer's plan; and (iii) his outstanding equity award, including and without limitation, each stock option and restricted stock award held by him shall automatically vest and if applicable become exercisable and any forfeiture or rights of repurchase thereon shall immediately lapse with respect to all of the then-unvested shares.
+Under Mr. Della Penna's employment agreement, in the event his employment is terminated by the Company for any reason other than "Cause" or if Mr. Della Penna resigns for "good reason" during a Change in Control Period, as determined in the employment agreement, Mr. Della Penna will receive the following: (i) a lump sum payment of twelve months of his then base salary; (ii) continued participation in group benefits plans, commencing on the termination date through to the earlier of (a) the last day of the ninth calendar month following the date of termination and (b) the date Mr. Della Penna becomes eligible for similar coverage under another employer's plan; and (iii) his outstanding equity award, including and without limitation, each stock option and restricted stock award held by him shall automatically vest and if applicable become exercisable and any forfeiture or rights of repurchase thereon shall immediately lapse with respect to all of the then-unvested shares.

-Mr. Kelley.
-Under Mr. Kelley's employment agreement, in the event his employment was terminated by the Company for any reason other than "cause" or if Mr. Kelley resigned for "good reason," as each term is defined in the employment agreement, in either case outside of a Change in Control Period (the period beginning three months prior to and ending twelve months following a Change in Control, as defined in the employment agreement), Mr. Kelley would have received the following: (i) a lump sum payment of three months of his then base salary payable on the regular payroll date post termination and a lump sum payment of three months of his then base salary payable six months after the date of his termination; (ii) monthly payments in an amount equal to the premium for group health plan coverage for Mr. Kelley and his dependents, less the amount of his monthly premium contributions for such coverage prior to termination commencing on the termination date through to the earlier of (a) the last day of the twelfth calendar month following the date of termination; and (b) the date he became eligible for similar coverage under another employer's plan.
+Mr. Zaring.
+Under Mr. Zaring's employment agreement, in the event his employment is terminated by the Company for any reason other than "Cause" or if Mr. Zaring resigns for "good reason," as each term is defined in the employment agreement, in either case outside of a Change in Control Period, Mr. Zaring will receive the following: (i) a lump sum payment of twelve months of his then base salary; (ii) a prorated annual performance bonus assuming achievement of applicable performance goals at target, as in effect as of his termination date; and (iii) continued participation in group benefits plans, commencing on the termination date through to the earlier of (a) the last day of the third calendar month following the date of termination; and (b) the date he becomes eligible for similar coverage under another employer's plan.

-Under Mr. Kelley's employment agreement, in the event Mr. Kelley's employment was terminated by the Company for any reason other than "cause" or if Mr. Kelley resigned for "good reason" during a Change in Control Period, as determined in the employment agreement, he would have received the following: (i) twelve months of his then base salary plus his annual prorated bonus, based on the level of achievement of performance goals immediately prior to termination, payable in two equal installments, the first of which is payable on the regular payroll date post termination and the second of which is payable six months after the date of his termination; (ii) monthly payments in an amount equal to the premium for group health plan coverage for Mr. Kelley and his dependents, less the amount of his monthly premium contributions for such coverage prior to termination commencing on the termination date through to the earlier of (a) the last day of the eighteenth calendar month following the date of termination and (b) the date he became eligible for similar coverage under another employer's plan; and (iii) his outstanding equity award, including and without limitation, each stock option and restricted stock award held by him shall have automatically vested and, if applicable, became exercisable and any forfeiture or rights of repurchase thereon shall have immediately lapsed with respect to all of the then-unvested shares.
+Under Mr. Zaring's employment agreement, in the event his employment is terminated by the Company for any reason other than "cause" or if Mr. Zaring resigns for "good reason" during a Change in Control Period, as determined in the employment agreement, Mr. Zaring will receive the following: (i) a lump sum payment of twelve months of his then base salary; (ii) continued participation in group benefits plans, commencing on the termination date through to the earlier of (a) the last day of the ninth calendar month following the date of termination and (b) the date Mr. Zaring becomes eligible for similar coverage under another employer's plan; and (iii) his outstanding equity award, including and without limitation, each stock option and restricted stock award held by him shall automatically vest and if applicable become exercisable and any forfeiture or rights of repurchase thereon shall immediately lapse with respect to all of the then-unvested shares.